 Green Mussels Recipe

-In this recipe for green mussels, I will show you how to cook green mussels with ease.
-I steamed the mussels in a 12-inch cast-iron skillet with garlic, shallots, wine, and butter.
-They cook quickly and make a delicious appetizer or main dish.
+In this easy green mussels recipe, I’ll show you how to cook New Zealand green mussels using the classic French recipe, Mussels Mariniere.
+I steam the mussels with garlic, shallots, wine, and butter, creating a rich broth that’s perfect for sopping up with crusty bread.
+They cook quickly, making a delicious appetizer or main dish.

 - Blove's Smackalicious Sauce Seasoning Mix: https://amzn.to/42RPyj8